RobTheFiveNine/godot-splash/README.md

-# Godot Splash
+# Custom Godot Splash

-A cool splash page for your Godot game
+Hello!
+This is a custom, animated Godot splash screen for your game.
+Originally created for the game Transmogrify, we received many requests to make it publicly available, and here we are.

 ![a screenshot of the splash page](example.png)